Azure/AKS/examples/azure-service-mesh/security/cert-manager-letsencrypt/readme.md

 * Demonstrate HTTPS connections for Azure Service Mesh workloads using Cert-Manager and letsencrypt as the certificate authority.

 ## Before you begin
-* Install Install Azure Servicemesh.
+* Install Istio-based service mesh add-on on your cluster
 * Enable external ingressgateway.
 * Enable sidecar injection on the default namespace.